pedroamarall/rest-builder/networking/README.md

 	1. Type ***nmcli***.
 Notice that your private IP is also different.

-1. Optionally, read [nmcli](https://fedoraproject.org/wiki/Networking/CLI) for more information.
+1. Optionally, see [nmcli](https://fedoraproject.org/wiki/Networking/CLI) for more information.

 ## Ping